Serbian leader digs in, slams early elections rally

 The outcry over the Novi Sad disaster has already led to the resignation of the country's prime minister.

-Yet the governing party has kept power, with a reshuffled government and the president still in office.
+The governing party has stayed in power however, with a reshuffled administration and the president still in office.

 Vucic has repeatedly alleged the protests are part of a foreign plot to destroy his government.